MicrosoftDocs/WSL/WSL/install.md

 # Install WSL

+## Prerequisites

+You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.

+> [!NOTE]
+> To check your Windows version and build number, select **Windows logo key + R**, type **winver**, select **OK**.
+You can [update to the latest Windows version](ms-settings:windowsupdate) in the Settings menu or using the [Windows Update Assistant](https://www.microsoft.com/software-download/windows10).

+If you're running an older build, or just prefer not to use the install command and would like step-by-step directions, see **[WSL manual installation steps for older versions](./install-manual.md)**.

+## Install

 You can now install everything you need to run Windows Subsystem for Linux (WSL) by entering this command in PowerShell or Windows Command Prompt and then restarting your machine.

 ```powershell
 wsl --install
 ```

-> [!IMPORTANT]
-> The `wsl --install` command is only supported on Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.
-If you're running an older build, or just prefer not to use the install command and would like step-by-step directions, see **[WSL manual installation steps for older versions](./install-manual.md)**.
->
-> To check your Windows version and build number, select **Windows logo key + R**, type **winver**, select **OK**.
-You can [update to the latest Windows version](ms-settings:windowsupdate) in the Settings menu or using the [Windows Update Assistant](https://www.microsoft.com/software-download/windows10).

-## Understanding the install command

-The `wsl --install` command performs the following actions:

-- Enables WSL and Virtual Machine Platform components
-- Downloads and installs the latest Linux kernel
-- Sets WSL 2 as the default
-- Downloads and installs a Linux distribution *(Ubuntu by default, see below to change this)*
+This command will enable the required optional components, download the latest Linux kernel, set WSL 2 as your default, and install a Linux distribution for you *(Ubuntu by default, see below to change this)*.

-The install command does not automatically restart your machine, but may prompt you to do so.

-The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for files to de-compress and be stored on your PC.
+The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for files to de-compress and be stored on your machine.
 All future launches should take less than a second.

-**CONGRATULATIONS!
-You've successfully installed and set up a Linux distribution that is completely integrated with your Windows operating system!**

 ## Change the default Linux distribution installed